 If you have an autoimmune disorder.

 For others, eating peanuts or peanut butter in moderation may be appropriate, though we always recommend against using peanut oil to cook with.
 If you do enjoy peanuts and choose to indulge, the best products to choose are made from organic, roasted peanuts.
-As usual, avoid any kind of food made with sugar, hydrogenated oils, and other unnecessary additives.
+As usual, avoid any kind of food made with sugar, hydrogenated oils, and other unnecessary additives such as protein bars.